chriswk/neomvn/README.md

-Maven repository importer for Neo4j
+Gradle repository importer for Neo4j
 ============================================================

 This little nifty tool will allow you to import your local Maven repository information into a Neo4j graph, in particular dependencies between artifacts.
 You can then